kubedb/docs/docs/guides/mariadb/failover/guide.md

 When running `MariaDB` on Kubernetes using KubeDB, failover becomes more seamless.
 KubeDB supports two types of MariaDB clustering strategies:

-- **Standard Replication (`Master`-Replica):**
+- **Standard Replication (Master-Slave):**
-This is a traditional setup where one pod acts as the `Master` (read/write) node, and others are replicas (read-only).
-If the `Master` fails, KubeDB detects it and automatically promotes a healthy replica from `Slave` nodes to become the new `Master`.
-This mode supports automatic failover.
+ Standard Replication is a mechanism where one server (master) handles both read and write operations, while one or more servers (slaves) replicate data asynchronously and serve read-only queries.
+This setup improves data redundancy, availability, and read scalability, with automatic failover and load balancing supported through `MariaDB MaxScale Server`.

 >note: Writing to a slave replica may result in a binary log (binlog) conflict issue.